jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 ## Calm

-1. **Clear Skies**: The sky is a brilliant blue with no clouds in sight, offering a rare moment of tranquility in Jhed.
+1. **Shifting Stars**: The unfiltered lumination of the Jhed night as globes of light shift from their places
    - **Endure:** No effect on movement or actions.
+   - **Shelter:** Short Rest and gain a Heroic Inspiration.

+2. **Clear Skies**: The sky is a brilliant blue with no clouds in sight, offering a rare moment of tranquility in Jhed.
+   - **Endure:** No effect on movement or actions.
    - **Shelter:** Short Rest with no additional benefits.

-2. **Distant Snowfall**: Far off in the horizon, gentle snowflakes fall, creating a picturesque scene against the stark landscape.
+3. **Distant Snowfall**: Far off in the horizon, gentle snowflakes fall, creating a picturesque scene against the stark landscape.
    - **Endure:** No effect on movement or actions.
    - **Shelter:** Short Rest with no additional benefits.

-3. **Mild Breeze**: A light breeze stirs the air, carrying the crisp scent of snow and ice.
+4. **Mild Breeze**: A light breeze stirs the air, carrying the crisp scent of snow and ice.
    - **Endure:** No effect on movement or actions.
    - **Shelter:** Short Rest with no additional benefits.